Sheep & Goat BlueLite

 Also I use it in the jugs, for the ewes first drink after lambing.

 This stuff is awesome!
 I have a relatively large herd (35+- Nanny's, 2 buck 1 wether and babies year round) and when it's really hot i like to give them electrolytes but buying the small packs from tractor supply was getting expensive.
-So I figured id check my favorite website for my goat needs and I was not let down!
-1 scoop mixes with 5 gal so this stuff last me a while in this NorCal heat and my picky girls seem to like the taste of this better then the kinds I found at TS or my local feed store.
+So I figured I’d check my favorite website for my goat needs and I was not let down!
+1 scoop mixes with 5 gal so this stuff lasts me a while in this NorCal heat and my picky girls seem to like the taste of this better then the kinds I’ve found at TSC or my local feed store.